Vetsure Covid-19 Update

 New data indicates that Alabama Rot, a serious disease affecting dogs, may be taking a foothold in the UK and that Lyme disease, a bacterial disease spread by ticks, is on the rise, too.
 The risk to your dog from either of these remains very low, but it is nonetheless important to understand the symptoms and be able to recognize the warning signs should your pet come into contact with either, potentially life-threatening conditions.

 Alabama rot is the common term for cutaneous and renal glomerular vasculopathy (CRGV).
 It is a mysterious disease which is hard to identify and sadly, very difficult to treat.
-Since December 2012, there have been 98 confirmed, 22 unconfirmed and 35 suspected cases in the UK, with 29 cases in 2017 (over double compared to 2016) and 2 already in 2018.
+Since December 2012, there have been 112 confirmed, 22 unconfirmed and 35 suspected cases in the UK, with 29 cases in 2017 (over double compared to 2016) and 2 already in 2018.
 The latest cases occurring in Staffordshire and the West Midlands towards the end of the year.
 The disease is thought to have hit 31 counties in total.

 Alabama rot was first identified amongst Grey Hounds in the state of Alabama in the 1980s.
 After this first flair up, the number of reported cases dwindled and as no clinical research was carried out, the disease was almost relegated to history.
 Because no one has been able to determine what causes the disease, it is now only recognisable by its collection of clinical symptoms.

 Since 2012, a small number of dogs have been presented with clinical signs very similar to those associated with Alabama rot.
-The most serious outbreak was in the New Forrest region of Hampshire but there have also been reported cases in Manchester, Dorset, Surry, Somerset and several other counties as well.
+The most serious outbreak was in the New Forrest region of Hampshire but there have also been reported cases in Manchester, Dorset, Surrey, Somerset and several other counties as well.